Seafood Labeling Laws

-The Southern Shrimp Alliance (SSA) is taking aggressive action to address deceptive marketing of farm-raised imported shrimp as Gulf shrimp.
+The Southern Shrimp Alliance (SSA) is taking aggressive action to address deceptive marketing of farm-raised imported shrimp as U.S. wild-caught shrimp.
 After working with FTC on new restaurant guidance regarding false advertising of seafood, SSA is funding cutting-edge genetic testing of shrimp served at a random selection of restaurants across the Gulf Coast and South Atlantic through SeaD Consulting.
 The findings reveal a pervasive problem of false advertising, seafood substitution, and economic fraud, further underscoring the need for stronger laws at both the state and federal levels to prevent consumer deception.
 Here are state-by-state actions being taken to enhance shrimp or seafood labeling at restaurants.

 2024 Alabama labeling law